-- 1. From the Cisco vManage menu, choose Configuration > Templates. - Under Device, click Create Template and choose From Feature Template. - 3.
-In the Device Model field, choose any one of the devices that support the service controller role.
-See the Supported Platforms section in this chapter for a complete list of devices that support the service controller role.

-4. In the Device Role field, choose SDWAN Edge from the drop-down list.
+- 3. In the Device Model field, choose any one of the devices that support the service controller role.
+See the Supported Platforms section in this chapter for a complete list of devices that support the service controller role. - 4.
+In the Device Role field, choose SDWAN Edge from the drop-down list.

-Note The SDWAN cEdge option is only visible for devices that support the service controller role.
+The SDWAN Edge option is only visible for devices that support the service controller role.